NixOS/nix.dev/source/contributing/how-to-migrate.md

+# Migrating Documentation

+Migrating documentation is often crucial when reorganizing any project.
+As such, below is a list of instructions and guidelines to aid you when embarking on the migration journey.

 ## Licensing
    1. Familiarize yourself with the licenses governing the documentation you intend to migrate.
    2. Verify that the license of the documentation is compatible with this project's current license.